fbpx

 This project is provided by the Autism Association of WA and funded by the State Government through the Department of Communities.

-Curtin University Oral Health Familiarisation Clinics
+Oral Health Familiarisation Clinics

 We are pleased to have an ongoing partnership with the Curtin University Oral Health Therapy Clinic.
 With the support of staff from the Autism Association of WA, students in their final year of Oral Health Therapy training run clinics specifically for individuals with Autism.

 We would like to offer Autistic children and adults the opportunity to attend an appointment at no cost.
 These appointments are flexible and allow participants to familiarise themselves with the dental clinic environment at their own pace.
-Students will work with participants to complete dental check-ups and offer treatment.
+Students work with participants to complete dental check-ups and offer treatment.

-All clinics are held at the Oral Health Centre of Western Australia in Nedlands.
 To assist with travel expenses, Curtin University is offering vouchers to individuals and families attending the clinics.
-As part of this process, please enter your postcode as prompted when completing the Expression of Interest form.
+As part of this process, please enter your postcode as prompted when completing an expression of interest.
 You will receive your voucher when you attend your clinic appointment.

 Please note: Appointments are extremely limited and are offered on a first come, first served basis.